- 3 large white onions

 Start by cooking the cauliflower florets until they are soft.
 Discard the water, mix in the tahin, salt and pepper and a squeeze of lemon juice.
 Blend until a soft puree starts to form.
 Set aside.

 Toast the cumin seeds and coriander seeds in a dry frying pan until the fragrance comes out.
 Transfer into a mortar and crush them roughly with a pestle.
 Cut the onions in half and slice them in thin half moons.
 Cut the chili-peppers in pieces, chop-up the sweet pointed peppers in thin strips of approx. 2-3 cm long.

-Add the cauliflower puree 15 minutes before serving, buy spooning little dollops of puree spread over the pan.
+Add the cauliflower puree 15 minutes before serving, by spooning little dollops of puree spread over the pan.
 Continue to simmer until the puree is warm throughout.
-Sprinkle the left cumin and coriander seeds over the puree dollops, sprinkle the fresh parsley and serve with warm bread, pita’s or if you have it for main with some plain rice or bulgur.
+Sprinkle the left cumin and coriander seeds over the puree dollops.
+Sprinkle the fresh parsley and serve with warm bread, like pita’s.
+Or if you have it as a main serve with some plain rice or bulgur.